DevExpress/testcafe/CONTRIBUTING.md

 TestCafe would not be possible without active support from the community.
 We appreciate and encourage your contributions.

-TestCafe is proud to follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md), which is a set of standards we expect all contributors to follow.
-This helps to create an open and welcoming environment so that everyone can participate.
+TestCafe is proud to follow a set of ethical standards called the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+This code of conduct helps us create a more open and welcoming environment.
+Both project maintainers and project contributors should adhere to these rules.

 ### Table of Contents